vippsas/vipps-developers/vipps-test-environment.md

 ## Test amounts

 Vipps supports using special amounts that are always rejected when approving the payment in the Vipps test app.
-The force approve endpoint is not validated for this functionality and will result in different behaviours.

 | Amount | Error                     |
 |--------|---------------------------|